 Actions: To sustain the continuity and quality of GMD's data sets, we are aggressively pursuing several options.
 We actively seek extramural funds from other agencies and we are beginning to charge full cost recovery on services at the observatories.
+[We have instituted an on-going effort, phasing in charges according to individual agreements at all observatories.]
 We also have recently engaged the Office of Marine and Aviation Operations (OMAO) for a larger effort by NOAA Corps in providing staff at our observatories, increasing their staffing in GMD and the length of their tours of duty.
+[This has been completed for a third officer; we continue to seek a fourth.]
 Though each of these efforts is helpful, none of them is a sufficient amount of funding to provide to adequately upkeep and maintain our sites, nor to cover the plethora of publications our highly productive staff generates from these data.
-What may be more effective is our effort to secure additional funds in FY2015, through a proposed increase in the President's Budget.
-We will continue to work closely with the Office of Oceanic and Atmospheric Research (OAR) and NOAA leadership to ensure that GMD has appropriate funding for its critical work.
+What may be more effective is our effort to secure additional funds through a proposed increase of base funds in the President's budget requests.
+Although we received a modest increase in base funding beginning in FY2014, fragments of what is needed remain.
+These were kept in NOAA's request for FY2015 and FY2016 to no avail and we understand these items will again appear in the President's FY2017 request.
+We will continue to work closely with the

+Office of Oceanic and Atmospheric Research (OAR) and NOAA leadership to ensure that GMD has appropriate funding for its critical work.